michaelswitzer/michaelswitzer.github.io/pages/about.md

 {% for image in site.static_files %}{% if image.path contains 'assets/about/books' %}<a href="http://www.google.com/search?q={{ image.name | remove: ".jpg" }}"><img src="{{ site.url }}{{ image.path }}" alt="{{ image.name | remove: ".jpg" }}" width="24%" /></a>{% endif %}{% endfor %}

 Games and game design are frequently on my mind.
-[Games can be interesting, fun or both](https://youtu.be/I1Fg76c4Zfg?t=1m21s).
-I tend to gravitate towards interesting games.
-Here are some interesting games:
+Here are some games that are interesting to me:

 {% for image in site.static_files %}{% if image.path contains 'assets/about/games' %}<a href="http://www.google.com/search?q={{ image.name | remove: ".png" }}"><img src="{{ site.url }}{{ image.path }}" alt="{{ image.name | remove: ".jpg" }}" width="24%" /></a>{% endif %}{% endfor %}